If you are planning a trip to Turkey, you must wonder whether buying a Turkish sim card is necessary.

 The Turkish sim card prices in the Istanbul Airport were the highest.
 It seems like all airports in Turkey charge a premium for sim cards.
 Therefore, we recommend avoiding getting a sim card in the Turkish airports if possible.

 As far as we know, there are only 3 companies that offer Turkish sim cards: Turkcell, Vodafone, and Turk Telekom.
-From our in-depth research and personal experience, Turkcell seems like the best mobile phone operator company out of the three.
+From our in-depth research and personal experience, Turkcell is the best sim card and mobile phone operator company out of the three.